elenamln/AudioPulse-capstone-project/README.md

 ## Project Overview

-AudioPulse is a fast-growing marketing startup focused on analyzing online audio content.
-This project aims to build the core data engineering pipeline that powers research and insights based on YouTube audio data — think of it as a mini Spotify but focused entirely on generating meaningful analytics.
+This project aims to build the core data engineering pipeline that powers research and insights based on YouTube audio data.

 ---